 Many birds will use bird baths and ponds for bathing, so urge birds to seek out your garden as their one-stop shop for their daily routines.
 Keep an eye on your bird bath over winter to ensure they don’t freeze over in the cold temperatures.

-With our increasingly hotter summers, climate change presents us with the challenge of gardening with less water.
+With increasingly hotter summers in Britain, climate change presents us with the challenge of gardening with less water.
 However, there is a considerable range of plants that can tolerate dry conditions.
 These drought-tolerant plants are the perfect choice for sunny spots in your garden.

 Nepeta are a reliable perennial, very hardy and tolerant of all conditions and it returns reliably each year.
 They are very effective even in dry and drought areas, so they are useful for even the most difficult spots in the garden.